News archive

 View compact

-Thanks to the prestigious prevention grant from the Swedish Heart Lung Foundation, he will further develop a mobile app designed to make it easier for stroke survivors to increase or maintain their physical activity and thereby reduce the risk of recurrent stroke.
+Thanks to the prestigious prevention grant from the Swedish Heart Lung Foundation, he will now evaluate whether digital physiotherapy delivered via an app can promote physical activity and reduce the risk of recurrent stroke.

 News